A country with no rivers, UAE is on its way to becoming one of the world's happiest nations.

 3. From workplace connection to contribution: Creating a better sense of belonging

 Because of the amount of time that employees spend at work, developing a sense of belonging is critical.
-Organizations in the UAE take pride in being recognised for their work culture and people-focused initiatives.
+Organizations in the UAE take pride in being recognised for their work culture and people-focused initiatives, making it one of the top HR trends in UAE.

 Through a good and flexible work environment, encouraging employee proposals, and the interchange of ideas and collaboration between teams, happiness is an intrinsic aspect of UAE’s work environment.
 And while there has been an increased focus on it (in the UAE), there is still much more that can be done to deeply engage the workforce.